 When do the draws take place?

 You can win cash every day.
 Our Street Prize draws happen on a Saturday.
 We announce the results of our Postcode Millions Draws on a Saturday too.
-We give our players lots more chances to win, absolutely free, on other days with our Daily Prizes, monthly BMW draw and Dream Holiday prizes and our Sunday 6,000 postcode draw.
+We give our players lots more chances to win, absolutely free, on other days with our Daily Prizes, monthly BMW draw and Dream Holiday prizes and our Sunday prizes.
 All of our Draw Results are published online.

 How much will my monthly payment be?

 Your monthly payment for one ticket is £10 for 10 draws paid monthly in advance.

 In your first month, two payments may be taken close together.
 These are payments for each of your first two months of play.
 Tickets are paid monthly in advance simply to ensure that you are in the draw from the earliest opportunity.
 After your first month, payments will only occur once each month.
 The exact timing of when these regular payments are taken depends on whether you pay by Direct Debit, Credit/Debit Card, or PayPal.

 When will my direct debit payment be taken?

 Direct Debit customers have their payments taken either at an early collection date (on or around the 10th of each month) or at a late collection date (around the end of each month).
 To find out when the payment for your ticket(s) is taken, please contact our Customer Experience team specialists on freephone number 0808-10•9•8•7•6•5.